"Portland had a

 forest.
 In the one or two streets laid out, there were still the stumps of

 great fir trees.
 The stock of goods with which Josiah and Henry Failing

-were to begin business did not arrive until October.
+were to begin business with did not arrive until October.
 While waiting for

-their arrival, the occupied themselves in building a store for their reception,
+their arrival, they occupied themselves in building a store for their reception,

 twenty-two feet front and fifty feet deep, on the lot in the southwest corner of

 Front and Oak streets.
 This was replaced by a brick building in 1859 and